gwdawson/leetcode/src/1. Two Sum/solution.md

 We traverse the list containing _`n`_ elements exactly twice.
 Since the hash table reduces the lookup time to _`O(1)`_, the overall time complexity is _`O(n)`_.

 Space complexity: _`O(n)`_.\
-The extra space required depends on the number of items stored in the hash table, which stores exactly nnn elements.
+The extra space required depends on the number of items stored in the hash table, which stores exactly _`n`_ elements.

 # Approach 3: One-pass Hash Table